Danone to sue New Zealand's Fonterra over baby formula recall

 Danone told Reuters it would source products from other firms, without elaborating.

-Other potential suppliers could include Glanbia, which is building a new milk powder plant in Ireland, and Arla Foods, which recently told Reuters it has "massively benefited" from a desire by milk powder buyers to diversify supply after the food safety scare and a drought last year highlighted the risk of over-reliance on one supplier.
+Other potential suppliers could include Glanbia (GL9.I), which is building a new milk powder plant in Ireland, and Arla Foods ARLAF.UL, which recently told Reuters it has "massively benefited" from a desire by milk powder buyers to diversify supply after the food safety scare and a drought last year highlighted the risk of over-reliance on one supplier.

 Some dairy brands in China, for example, have started to look to diversify.